Aydan Siyavuş: Club

 He was transferred in the 1975–76 season by Eczacıbaşı S.K., which were promoted to the First League once season before, upon advice of its leaving coach Yalçın Granit.
 The team enjoyed the winning the league champion title in their second season only against the last season's champion Beşiktaş J.K.
 It was also Sivayuş' the first champion title in the First League.
 In that season, Eczacıbaşı S.K. reached also an important statistic by scoring the most points (1,858 points, 84.4 points per game) and conceding the less points (1,449 points, 65.8 points per game).
 The team gained a significant experience by winning five of the six matches at a tournament in the U.S., where they were invited by the University of Montana before the 1976–77 season.
 After winning two more consecutive league champion titles in 1976-77 and 1977–78, the team made a "three-peat" coached by Siyavuş.
 Eczabaşı S.K. took part in the FIBA European Champions Cup.
 The team finished the 1978–79 season as the runner-up losing in the newly established play-offs to Efes Pisen S.K., which took over Siyavuş' former playing team Kadıköyspor.
 With the help of coach Siyavuş, Eczacıbaşı S.K. managed to capture the league champion title again in the next season.
 They repeated their success three successive seasons of 1979–80, 1980–81, 1981-82 making their second "three-peat" in seven years.

 Before the 1983–84 season, Siyavuş signed with Fenerbahçe Basketball, which had a big basketball potential.
 The most important point for his decision to move to Fenerbahçe S.K. was the very talented player Efe Aydan, he had a 10-year close relationship.
 However, already in the mid of the season, he left Fenerbahçe due to disagreements with the management, and transferred to Efes Pilsen.
 The team became league champion with Siyavuş in the 1983–84 season.
 This was his seventh and the last league champion title.
 Although the team missed the play-offs in the 1984–85 season, and became only runner-up in the 1085–86 season, they won the 2nd Turkish Basketball Presidential Cup in 1986.

 Siyavuş coached Beşiktaş in the 1986–87 season.
 He returned, however, the next season to his former club Efes Pilsen signing a league three-year contract.
 The team were unable to be successful in the next three seasons.
 Their achievement to play in the quarterfinals of the 1989–90 FIBA Korać Cup was considered the greatest success of the team in Europe.

-In the 1990–91 season, he was again with Karşıyaka in Izmir.
+In the 1990–91 season, he was again with Karşıyaka in İzmir.
 The team formed by young players reached the play-offs, however, they were eliminated in the quarter-finals.
 In the 1991–92 season, he moved to Mersin to coach Çukurova Sanayi.
 The team was eliminated in the semifinals of the play-offs.